 - Pre-rinse your diapers.
 As soon as you remove the diaper from your baby send the inserts for a little swim in the toilet (sink or basin) and pre-rinse the urine out of the fabric.
 This will wash out most of the urea and prevent ammonia from taking over your diaper pail.

-- Add a little Funk Rock.
+- Add a little Funk Rock (or other ammonia bouncer).
 When doing your warm pre-wash cycle add a little Rockin’ Green Funk Rock (ammonia bouncer) to your water to help neutralize the ammonia crystals.